so-sc/HackHarbor-3.0/C/day6.md

 ---
 day: 6
-title: "C- L6, CP - 2"
-description: "C- L6, CP - 2
-(Data Structures
-Stacks and Queues)"
+title: "Data Structures"
+description: "Data Structures operations types"
 ---

-# Day 6 - Data Structures
+# Data Structures

-## Data Structures

 ### Definition
 A `data structure` is a way of organizing and storing data in a computer so that it can be accessed and modified efficiently.